edkhng/Alien-Invasion/README.md

 # Alien-Invasion
-Simpy game following the project in the book Python Crash Course
+Simple game following the steps in the book Python Crash Course by Eric Matthes